carb0ned0/DBLite/README.md

 ## License

 This project is licensed under the MIT License.
-(You can add a LICENSE file with the MIT license text if you wish).